unChaz/sci-fi-5e/srd/equipment/magic_items.md

 _Weapon (any sword), legendary (requires attunement)_

-You gain a +1 bonus to attack and damage rolls made with this magic weapon.
+You gain a +1 bonus to attack and damage rolls made with this tek weapon.
 While the sword is on your person, you also gain a +1 bonus to saving throws.

 **_Luck_**.
 If the sword is on your person, you can call on its luck (no action required) to reroll one attack roll, ability check, or saving throw you dislike.
 You must use the second roll.
 This property can’t be used again until the next dawn.